-This report provides customers with an overview of the complaints handling procedure and information relating to complaints that were received and investigated between the 1st of April 2024 and the 31st of March 2025.
+This report provides an overview of the complaints handling procedure and key performance information relating to complaints received and investigated during the year 2024 / 2025 (reporting year).
+The reporting year covers the period from 1st of April 2024 to 31st of March 2025.